advantys/workflowgen-microsoft-graph/README.md

 - Access to an Azure portal: https://portal.azure.com/

-- Service account with an Office 365 licence (such as `workflowgen@YOUR_DOMAIN.com`)
+- A service account with an Office 365 licence (such as `workflowgen@YOUR_DOMAIN.com`)

-- Workflowgen.My.dll 4.2.0 (WorkflowGen 7.10 or later)
+- `Workflowgen.My.dll` 4.2.0 and WorkflowGen Server version 7.10.0 or later

 ## Installation

 ### Application registration

-1. Create an application on the https://apps.dev.microsoft.com/ site, such as `WorkflowGen`.
+1. Create an application on the https://apps.dev.microsoft.com/ site (such as `WorkflowGen`).

 2. In **Application Secret** section, generate a new password and save the secret.